-Children may bring their own packed lunch if they prefer, and all children eat together at lunchtime in the school hall.
+Children may bring their own packed lunch if they prefer, and the class eat together at lunchtime.

 By registering your child for our school milk scheme they will receive a 189ml (third of a pint) carton of semi-skimmed milk every day.
 This is delivered fresh and chilled to their classroom every day (unfortunately the scheme is not able to provide a dairy-free alternative).